-The Deadly Cyber Line of Actual Control
+The deadly cyber line of actual control

 The Ukraine crisis, which essentially involves annexation of territory, proved the first part of the Chinese academic’s assertion wrong.

-But I was reminded of that conversation when I heard about a spate of cyber attacks on Indian institutions and assets recently, including the one on Nov 23 on the All India Institute of Medical Sciences, or AIIMS, the country’s premier medical institution, and subsequent attempts to infiltrate India’s top medical research organisation, the Indian Council of Medical Research.
+But I was reminded of that conversation when I heard about a spate of cyber attacks on Indian institutions and assets recently, including on the All India Institute of Medical Sciences, or AIIMS, the country’s premier medical institution, on Nov 23, and subsequent attempts to infiltrate India’s top medical research organisation, the Indian Council of Medical Research.

 While no doubt disruptive, how, you might ask, does that constitute a threat to national security?